 Our success depends, to a significant extent, upon the services of key personnel.
-For example, our Chief Executive Officer (who is also our founder and former Chief Scientific Officer) is our primary scientific resource, continuing to improve production and cultivation technology and to investigate new microalgal products.
+For example, our Chief Executive Officer has valuable contacts and leadership qualities that would be difficult to replace.
+Our Chief Scientific Officer (who is also our founder and former CEO) is our primary scientific resource, continuing to improve production and cultivation technology and to investigate new microalgal products.
 Our Chief Financial Officer has a unique understanding of our financial systems and needs.
-Our Vice President of Operations has years of experience with the mechanical operation of the production facility and continues to improve our production process.
+Our Vice President of Manufacturing and Infrastructure has years of experience with the mechanical operation of the production facility and continues to improve our production process.
 Our Vice President of Quality and Regulatory Affairs has experience and knowledge of federal and state regulations governing our production processes and product representation essential to continuing compliance.
 The loss of any such personnel or the delay in the replacement of such personnel could significantly delay the achievement of our business objectives and could adversely affect our ability to do business or provide needed management.
-We are also in the process of searching for a permanent Chief Executive Officer.
 Attracting permanent skilled executives in Hawaii can be difficult due to limited local qualified applicants.
 If we are unable to attract qualified candidates, or if the search process takes longer than expected, it could adversely impact our business.